immcantation/immcantation/docs/tutorials/tutorials.rst

     :alt: How to use the Immcantation Lab container
     :align: left

-Learn how to obtain and use the container with the Jupyter Notebooks and data neeed to follo the other Immcantation tutorials.
+Learn how to obtain and use the container with the Jupyter Notebooks and data neeed to follow the other Immcantation tutorials.

 .. admonition:: Tutorial